Mauricio Dubon Player Props: Astros vs. White Sox

 White Sox Pitching Rankings (2022)

-- The White Sox pitching staff ranked eighth in the big leagues last season with a collective nine strikeouts per nine innings.
+- The White Sox pitching staff was eighth in the big leagues last season with a collective nine strikeouts per nine innings.

-- The White Sox's 3.96 team ERA ranked 16th among all MLB pitching staffs.
+- The White Sox had the 16th-ranked team ERA among all MLB pitching staffs (3.96).

-- Lynn starts for the first time this season for the White Sox.
+- Giolito takes the mound for his first start of the season for the White Sox.

-- In his last appearance on Sunday, Oct.
-2, the 35-year-old righty started the game and went seven innings against the San Diego Padres.
+- The 28-year-old righty started and threw seven innings when he last appeared Wednesday, Oct.
+5 against the Minnesota Twins.

 © 2023 Data Skrive.
 All rights reserved.